StarMade/StarMade/README.md

 For opening sources in Eclipse:
 * Fork the project
 * Download your fork to your HD somewhere
-* Run setup.bat (or setup.sh accordingly), decompile may take hours for accuracy will be fixed soon!
+* Run setup.bat (or setup.sh accordingly), decompiling is not yet implemented completely!
 * Open created workspace in Eclipse

 Compiling